JStoresund/notes-V25/krypto/_krypto.md

   - Collision resistant: Should be infeasible to find $x_1$ and $x_2$ such that $H(x_1) = H(x_2)$
   - One-way: Should be impossible to find $x$ such that $H(x) = y$ given $y$
   - Second-preimage resistant: Given value $x_1$, it should be infeasible to find $x_2$ such that $H(x_1) = H(x_2)$
-    - Breaking second-preimage restistance implies breaking collision resistance
+    - Breaking second-preimage resistance implies breaking collision resistance
 - Remember birthday paradox
   - In general, if we choose around $\sqrt{M}$ values from a set of size $M$, the probability of getting two of the same value is around 0.5
   - Suppose hash function has output size $k$ bits, and $H$ is regarded as random, $2^{k/2}$ trials are enough to find collision